Tulum Statue by Daniel Popper: How to See it in 2023

 Cancun Airport car rentals range from $25 USD per day if you only take the basic insurance, to about $40 USD per day if you opt for full coverage.

-Note: You are legally required to have Mexican car insurance, and your U.S. policy doesnât work in Mexico.
+Note: You are legally required to have Mexican car insurance, and your U.S. policy doesn’t work in Mexico.

-I recommend and personally use Discover Cars whenever Iâm renting a car in Mexico.
-They have the best rates, and also sell full coverage insurance for about $10 USD per day â the cheapest I have found.
+They have the best rates, and also sell full coverage insurance for about $10 USD per day — the cheapest I have found.

 ADO Bus to Tulum